 The MU-X had a supple ride on corrugated gravel roads and tracks, but the weak dampers saw the vehicle pitching over undulations.
 A set of firmer dampers could cure that issue.
 We also feel that firmer springs would be necessary for heavy towing and for fully-loaded operation on long bush trips.

-As with the D-Max ute range the MU-X is well geared for rock climbing and descending and ground clearance is adequate for most people’s needs.
+As with the D-Max ute range the MU-X was well geared for rock climbing and descending and ground clearance was adequate for most people’s needs.
 On beach sand we dropped pressures to 16psi and the MU-X drove effortlessly.

-Many seven-seaters have difficult third-row seating access, but the MU-X was one of theb est we’ve tested.
+Many seven-seaters have difficult third-row seating access, but the MU-X was one of the best we’ve tested.
 Both second-row seats tumbled forward completely – once the headrests were easily pushed down – leaving ample room for adults to clamber into the third row.
-However, as with most seven-seaters, the back seats are best reserved for kids.
+However, as with most seven-seaters, the back seats were best reserved for kids.

-The cargo area has some floor-height compromise from its ute heritage, but the payoff is a high-set, under-floor spare wheel that doesn't intrude into the departure angle envelope.
-The third-row seats don't fold into a floor recess, but a false floor section at the rear of the cargo area helps form a flat floor.
+The cargo area had some floor-height compromise from its ute heritage, but the payoff was a high-set, under-floor spare wheel that didn’t intrude into the departure angle envelope.
+The third-row seats didn’t fold into a floor recess, but a false floor section at the rear of the cargo area helped form a flat floor.

 For additional fuel tankage it should be easy enough to fit a swing-away spare wheel carrier and slot a second tank in the spare wheel well.